Chasing the bag is only half the battle, its keeping that will make it all worth it. Save more money with these quick tips.

 All Savings Accounts Are Not Created Equal.
 Of all the things I am going to tell you, this the one that was most important to changing my financial behavior.
 When most people start out they have one savings account and no goal other than to save something.
 It’s a doomed approach.
 Instead of having one catch-all account – have accounts with goals attached and segment the money.

 For example, you have determined that you can afford to save $150 per month.
 Instead of directing the total $150 to one account for an emergency fund, break it up to cover multiple purposes.
 To start, try directing $75 to a mishap fund and $75 to an emergency fund.
 What is a mishap fund?
 It’s a savings account for things that are inevitable but low level like car repairs, covering unexpected bills, traffic tickets, etc. The biggest threat to our savings account is always the mishap stuff, right?
 So plan for it.
 Keep this account at $500 – $1000 (more if you can or have a family… cause kids).

 Then you can take the other $75 and have an emergency fund for the really big stuff like a loss of a job or illness (it’s untouchable otherwise).
 As you earn more you can have more accounts with other goals like a travel fund.

 The point is to save for the smaller things that used to wipe out your total savings and still have money for the big issues should they happen.
 Yes, it will grow slower but at least it’s happening and because you have a fund for that traffic ticket or blown out tire, they will not devastate all your efforts.

 Automate it.
 The worst way to start to save when you have never done so before is to assume you are going to move money manually.
-It’s 2017 and a better life exists so get with it.
+It’s 2018 and a better life exists so get with it.
 Set up a direct deposit to a savings account with your bank or employer.
-It’s super easy… on payday, you will have done the adulting before you buy that round of drinks at happy hour!
+It’s super easy and on payday, you will have saved money before you buy that round of drinks at happy hour!
 For more on this read my post, 4 Quick Ways to Break Bad Money Habits.